holoviz-topics/neuro/README.md

 ---
 ## Who is behind this?

-This work is a collaboration between developers and scientists.
+This work is a collaboration between developers and scientists, and some developer-scientists.
 While some contributions are visible through the GitHub repo, many other contributions are less visible yet equally important.
-Here is a (hopefully) complete list of contributors in no particular order, as of early 2023:

-- James Bednar
-- Demetris Roumis
-- Ian Thomas
-- Mateusz Paprocki
-- Bryan Van de Ven
-- Jean-Luc Stevens
-- Philipp Rudiger
-- Laurent Perrinet
-- Denise Cai
-- Clemens Brunner
-- Andrew Davison
-- Jan Antolik

-Sponsors:
+Funding:
 - 2023 - 2024: Chan Zuckerberg Initiative.
 Learn more in the [grant announcement](https://blog.bokeh.org/announcing-czi-funding-for-bokeh-for-bioscience-5f74426c011a).

 ---